United Progressive Party (Saint Vincent and the Grenadines)

 The United Progressive Party (UPP) is a political party in Saint Vincent and the Grenadines.
 The party was formed on 2 January 2020.
 Its ideology centers on progressivism and decentralization.
 They had planned to contest the 2020 Vincentian general election, but suspended their campaign on 3 October.
 Mark J.N Doyle, the party chair, announced that the UPP would contest in 2025 instead; for 2020, he expressed support for the New Democratic Party over the incumbent Unity Labour Party.
 Their logo is heavily influenced by that of the Jamaica Labour Party.

-Party Color
+Party color

 United Progressive Party changed its party color from purple to blue on 15 October 2020.
-This was announced by the parties president.
+This was announced by the party's president.